gfilworkacc/TAP_devops_track/python_lab2/README.md

        else:
            return 1

-'''TODO implement
+#TODO: implement
-NorGates work lake OrGates that have a Not attached to the output.''' class NorGate(BinaryGate):
+#NorGates work lake OrGates that have a Not attached to the output.
+class NorGate(BinaryGate):

    def __init__(self, name):